MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks.md

 ## Pricing

 To explore the cost of running this scenario, all of the services are pre-configured in the cost calculator.
-To see how the pricing would change for your particular use case, change the appropriate variables to match your expected traffic.
+To see how the pricing would change for your particular use case, change the appropriate variables to match your expected traffic. match your expected traffic.

 We have provided three sample cost profiles based on the number of container images to store and Kubernetes nodes to run your applications.

-* [Small][small-pricing]: this correlates to 1000 container builds per month.
+* [Small][small-pricing]: this pricing example correlates to 1000 container builds per month.
-* [Medium][medium-pricing]: this correlates to 100,000 container builds per month.
+* [Medium][medium-pricing]: this pricing example correlates to 100,000 container builds per month.
-* [Large][large-pricing]: this correlates to 1,000,000 container builds per month.
+* [Large][large-pricing]: this pricing example correlates to 1,000,000 container builds per month.

 ## Related Resources